Marble Arch Caves, Cave Tour, Co. Fermanagh

 Wildlife & Flora

 The Geopark’s varied habitats support a rich array of species.
-In the woodlands you may encounter red squirrels, pine martens, dippers and occasional otters.
-Spring brings carpets of bluebells, wood anemone, primroses and wild garlic.
-The limestone cliffs host rare alpine plants such as the mountain avens, while the river corridors are important for salmon and trout.
+The ancient woodlands shelter red squirrels, pine martens, dippers, and occasional otters.
+Spring brings carpets of bluebells, wood anemone, primroses, and wild garlic.
+The limestone cliffs host rare alpine plants such as mountain avens, while the river corridors provide important habitat for salmon and trout.

-• Marble Arch Caves: the underground boat ride and the boardwalk over the natural arch are fully wheelchair‑accessible, with accessible toilets and a lift to the visitor centre.
+• Marble Arch Caves: The underground boat ride, boardwalk over the natural arch, visitor centre, and toilets are fully wheelchair-accessible.

-• Cladagh Glen: the trail includes steep wooden steps and boardwalk sections and is not wheelchair‑accessible; dogs must be kept under control and waste disposed of.
+• Cladagh Glen: The trail includes steep wooden steps and boardwalk sections and is not wheelchair-accessible.
+Dogs are permitted but must be kept under control, and waste must be disposed of properly.

-• Facilities: the visitor centre provides accessible toilets, a café, an audio‑visual theatre, exhibition areas and a gift shop; free parking is available for cars and coaches.
+• Visitor Centre: Provides accessible toilets, a café, an audio-visual theatre, exhibition areas, and a gift shop.
+Free parking is available for cars and coaches.

-• Opening times: The Marble Arch Caves operate year‑round with seasonal hours; guided tours run throughout the day.
-Cladagh Glen and Belmore Forest are open all year, with foot‑path improvements completed in 2024 making the routes accessible for most walkers.
+• Opening Times: The Marble Arch Caves operate year-round with seasonal hours; guided tours run throughout the day.
+Cladagh Glen and Belmore Forest are open all year.

 Nearby Attractions

-• Cuilcagh Mountain Park – a 2,500‑hectare upland area offering the famous “Stairway to Heaven” boardwalk and panoramic views of the Lakelands.
+• Cuilcagh Mountain Park – A 2,500-hectare upland area featuring the famous Cuilcagh Boardwalk (“Stairway to Heaven”) and panoramic Lakelands views.

-• Cavan Burren Park – a karst landscape of megalithic tombs, hut sites and limestone pavements, just across the border.
+• Cavan Burren Park – A striking karst landscape of megalithic tombs, hut sites, and limestone pavements, just across the border.

-• Florence Court – an 18th‑century house and estate a short drive from the Geopark, ideal for a cultural side‑trip.
+• Florence Court – An 18th-century house and estate a short drive away, ideal for a cultural side-trip.